 Aviation Activity from 2003 – 2017

 The Airport has evolved over time from its municipal general aviation origins to a commercially certified regional facility.
-The Airport now supports approximately 100,000 annual flight operations, with over 200 hangar units and 260 based aircraft.
+The Airport now supports approximately 100,000 annual flight operations, with over 200 hangar units and over 300 based aircraft.